prob-ml/tfmdoc/data/README.md

-This document provides information about pipeline of preparing EMR data.
+This fold is the pipeline of preparing EMR data.

 ### Overview.